Frequency Estimation in the Shuffle Model with Almost a Single Message: Frequency Estimation

 \subsection{The Protocol for a Large Domain}

-The condition $\rho\le 1$ in Lemma \ref{lem:prife0} can actually be lifted, hence supporting a large $B$: We could ask each user to send $\floor{\rho}$ blanket noises, and then another blanket noise with probability $\rho-\floor{\rho}$.
-This still ensures privacy but the number of messages per user will no longer be $1+o(1)$.
-In this section, we provide another protocol $\PP^{\FE1}$ for a large domain size $B=\softOmega(n)$, while maintaining the $1+o(1)$ messages and $\softO(1)$ error of $\PP^{\FE0}$.
+The protocol above can be easily extended to support a larger domain.
+For $B\ge \tilde{\Omega}(n)$, $\rho$ will be greater than $1$, but we can ask each user to first send $\lfloor \rho \rfloor$ blanket noises, and then another blanket noise with probability $\rho-\lfloor \rho \rfloor$.
+Privacy still holds, by appropriately modifying the proof of Lemma \ref{lem:prife0}, but the number of messages will be $1+\rho = \tilde{O}(B/n)$.
+In this section, we provide another protocol $\PP^{\FE1}$, which sends $1+o(1)$ messages for an arbitrarily large $B$ while achieving $\softO(1)$ error.